Interstate 469: Traffic flow

 I-469 is maintained by the Indiana Department of Transportation (INDOT).
 As of 2017, I-469's traffic count was 46,161 vehicles per day, on average between Maplecrest Road and I-469's northern terminus, 34,651 near its interchange with US 30, 14,821 near its interchange with Marion Center Road, and 22,142 between the highway's southern terminus and its interchange with Lafayette Center Road East.
 By comparison, in 2017, I-69 saw over 60,000 vehicles per day in a majority of sections between the termini of I-469.

 A 2007 traffic count along I-469 found that only one section of the highway, between Maplecrest Road and I-469's northern terminus, saw traffic numbers close to anywhere along I-69's route around the city, while other sections are much more lightly traveled.
 John Stafford, who formerly worked for Allen County Plan Commission during planning for I-469, stated in 2008 that the highway was relatively new and would eventually spur growth.
 Since its construction, I-469 has been ineffective as a north–south bypass around Fort Wayne, in part because its length is 12 mi longer than I-69's route around the city.
-However, officials have stated that heavy truck traffic along Coliseum Boulevard has almost entirely disappeared, and some have stated that I-469 functions better as an east–west bypass around Fort Wayne.
+However, officials have stated that heavy truck traffic along Coliseum Boulevard (currently SR 930) has almost entirely disappeared, and some have stated that I-469 functions better as an east–west bypass around Fort Wayne.